-Summary : On this far-ranging Discovery and Learning voyage aboard a newly-built expedition vessel, experience the birds, culture, and Victorian charm of the Falkland (Malvinas) Islands, encounter massive penguin colonies in South Georgia, follow in the footsteps of Sir Ernest Shackleton to legendary Elephant Island, explore the Antarctic Peninsula, attempt to cross the Antarctic Circle, and witness the windswept vistas of the South Shetland Islands where you'll find hot springs, an abandoned whaling station, and thousands of seabirds such as kelp gulls, cape petrels, and Antarctic terns.
+Summary : On this far-ranging Discovery and Learning voyage aboard a newly built expedition vessel, experience the birds, culture, and Victorian charm of the Falkland Islands (Islas Malvinas), encounter massive penguin colonies in South Georgia, and follow in the footsteps of Sir Ernest Shackleton to legendary Elephant Island.
+Witness the windswept vistas of the South Shetland Islands where you'll find hot springs, an abandoned whaling station, and thousands of seabirds such as kelp gulls, cape petrels, and Antarctic terns.
+Then explore the Antarctic Peninsula and attempt to cross the Antarctic Circle.
 Along the way, encounter several species of whales, seals, and penguins, and enjoy a host of performances, interactive workshops, and activities unique to the Hondius—both on board and ashore.
 Seasoned divers can choose to participate in an optional polar diving program.

 Activities : Birding, Culture, Diving, Hiking, Triple/Quad Cabins, Antarctic Circle